GaetanLepage/phd-manuscript/sections/2_simulator/3_simulator/2_components.typ

 Once the different components have been set up, the actual simulation process may take place.
 The procedure involves positioning all audio objects in the room.
 This can be done directly by the simulator in a random fashion.
-Subsequently, each source is individually asked to provide a new sound sample (see @sec:simulator:simulator:components:sound_sources).
+Subsequently, each source is individually asked to provide a new sound sample (see @sec:simulator:simulator:components:sim_scenarios).
 The actual sound propagation simulation can then happen and the embedded _Room_ module returns the multi-channel received audio signal.
 Either the raw waveform or further processed time-frequency features can be produced.
 The user also has the ability to listen to the produced signal directly.
 In practice, those steps are abstracted and automatized by the `step()` method.
-Lastly, the agent might be moved using the exposed displacement helpers presented in @sec:simulator:simulator:components:movement.
+Lastly, the agent might be moved using the exposed displacement helpers presented in @sec:simulator:simulator:components:sim_scenarios.
 @fig:simulator:simulator:simulator_workflow illustrates this routine.

 #figure(